-73.(1) The authority holder must be present when trochus are taken.
+73.(1) The authority holder or a person approved by the Authority must be present when trochus are taken.

 (2) Trochus may only be taken in the fishery area or area stated in the authority.

 (3) The boat identified in the authority and 4 other boats may be used to take trochus in the same location.